-We have tried to keep the irrelevant factors as consistent as possible when comparing the \pkg{ExaGeoStatR} with \pkg{geoR} and \pkg{fields}.
+We have tried to keep the irrelevant factors as consistent as possible when comparing \exageostatr with {\geor } and {\fields }.
 However, we identified some differences between the three packages that can hardly be reconciled.
-For example, \pkg{geoR} estimates the mean structure together with the covariance structure, and \pkg{fields} does not estimate the smoothness parameter, $\nu$ in our package.
-In addition, in terms of the optimization methods, both \pkg{geoR} and \pkg{fields} call the \code{optim} function in \pkg{stats} to maximize the likelihood function.
-The \code{optim} function include 6 methods such as \code{Nelder-Mead} and \code{BFGS}.
-However, \pkg{ExaGeoStatR} uses the BOBYQA algorithm, which is one of the optimization algorithms of the sequential \pkg{Nlopt} library in \proglang{C/C++}.
-The \code{BOBYQA} algorithm has the best performance in terms of MLE estimation, but it is not available in the \code{optim} function.
+For example, {\geor } estimates the mean structure together with the covariance structure, and {\fields } does not estimate the smoothness parameter, $\nu$, in our package.
+In addition, in terms of the optimization methods, both {\geor } and {\fields } call the {\em optim} function in {\em stats} to maximize the likelihood function.
+The {\em optim} function includes six methods such as {\em Nelder-Mead} and {\em BFGS}.
+However, \exageostatr uses the BOBYQA algorithm, which is one of the optimization algorithms of the sequential \nlopt library in {\em C/C++}.
+The {\em BOBYQA} algorithm has the best performance in terms of MLE estimation.
+However, it is not available in the {\em {optim}} function.
 Table \ref{tab:packages} lists the differences between the three packages.

-Multiple algorithms are offered by the \code{optim} function and further implemented by \pkg{geoR} and \pkg{fields}.
-However, many literatures point out that the \code{optim} function is not numerically stable for a large number of mathematical functions, especially when a re-parameterization exists \citep{mullen2014continuous, nash2011unifying, nash2014best}.
-Based on the 100 simulated samples, we show that \pkg{ExaGeoStatR} not only provides faster computation, but also gives more accurate and robust estimations with regards to the initial value and grid type.
+Multiple algorithms are offered by the {\em optim} function and further implemented by {\geor } and {\fields }.
+However, many studies in the literature point out that the {\em optim} function is not numerically stable for a large number of mathematical functions, especially when a re-parameterization exists \citep{mullen2014continuous, nash2011unifying, nash2014best}.
+Based on the 100 simulated samples, we show that \exageostatr provides faster computation and gives more accurate and robust estimations with regards to the initial value and grid type.

-We first estimate the parameters by \code{exact_mle} in \pkg{ExaGeoStatR}.
-We use the number of cores to be 8 in order to reproduce the results on most of the machines.
-Users can specify their own settings and optimize the performance by referring to the results in Figure \ref{fig:cores}.
-The final results also report the time per iteration, total time, and the number of iterations for each optimization: \begin{CodeChunk} \begin{CodeInput} >R exageostat_init(hardware = list (ncores = 8, ngpus = 0, ts = 100, + pgrid = 1, qgrid = 1)) >R result = exact_mle(data, dmetric, optimization = list(clb = + c(0.001, 0.001, 0.001), cub = c(5, 5, 5 ), tol = 1e-4, max_iters = 0)) >R para_mat = c(result$sigma_sq, result$beta, result$nu) >R time_mat = c(result$time_per_iter, result$total_time, result$no_iters) >R exageostat_finalize() \end{CodeInput} \end{CodeChunk}
+We first estimate the parameters by {\em exact\_mle} in \exageostatr.
+We use the number of cores to be eight to reproduce the results on most machines.
+Users can specify their settings and optimize the performance by referring to the results in Figure \ref{fig:cores}.
+The final results also report the time per iteration, total time, and the number of iterations for each optimization: